 When getting ready for bed in the evening, do you go through each item plugged into the mains and ensure that the socket is turned off?
 If the answer is no, then you’re not alone.
-It can be somewhat tedious to reassure that every outlet is off before leaving devices unused for hours at a time.
-Televisions, computers and games consoles are just some of the many electronics that are left on standby when not in use.
+Televisions, computers and games consoles are just some of the many electronics that are commonly left on standby when not in use.

 Although placing items on standby is a more efficient option than leaving them switched on, it doesn’t mean that you are longer using energy.
 It is thought that leaving sockets switched on when not in use can add an extra 10% to your total energy bill.
 To cut your usage, consider investing in a smart power strip.

-A smart power strip has the same appearance to its conventional alternative but is designed to control power.
-They sense when devices are plugged in, yet not in use, and cut off the power, avoiding any wasted energy.
-Redshed has put together a helpful guide on not only the best power strips but also how to choose a product to suit your needs.
+A smart power strip has the same appearance as its conventional alternative but is designed to control power.
+They sense when devices are plugged in, yet not in use, and cut off the power, avoiding wasted energy.
+For details on the best power strips of the year, take a look at Best Reviews Guide.

 If you are hoping to reduce the carbon footprint of your home, investing in an energy monitor is a fantastic place to start.
 An energy monitor cleverly calculates the running cost of all household appliances, along with lighting, to give you a full report of your spendings.
 Energy monitors aim to show you precisely where you are wasting valuable energy, so you can then decipher where you need to make lifestyle changes.
 Opting to install a monitor can save you up to 15% on your gas and electricity bills.

-While we are all no stranger to programmable thermostats, they are an excellent addition to every home.
-They will always land a spot on the best energy-saving technology.
+While we are all no strangers to programmable thermostats, they are an excellent addition to every home.
+They will always land a spot on any guide to the best energy-saving technology.

 A programmable thermostat allows homeowners to have full control over the temperature of their property.
-All heating and cooling equipment can be tailored to the individual, programmed to switch on and off based on a pre-set schedule.
-For example, in the Winter, heating can be scheduled to begin warming up half an hour before arriving home from work.
+All heating and cooling equipment can be tailored to you, programmed to switch on and off based on a pre-set schedule.
+For example, in the winter, heating can be scheduled to begin warming up half an hour before arriving home from work.
 You can come back after a long day to a cosy home, ready to relax for the evening.